mdn/advanced-js-fundamentals-ck/tutorials/04-events/04-keycodes.md

 ### Quick Experiment

-Go to `demos/events/03-keycodes` and add an `keyup` listener to the `document` that logs the `event`.
-What are some properties that different from what we saw earlier with `MouseEvent`?
+Go to `demos/events/03-keycodes` and add a `keyup` listener to the `document` that logs the `event`.
+How do the properties of this event differ from `MouseEvent`?

 ## Key Codes

-The properties on `KeyboardEvent` vary from browser to browser.
+The properties on the `KeyboardEvent` object vary from browser to browser.
 If you hit the down key in Firefox, you'll see that there is a `key` property with the value of `ArrowDown`.
 In Chrome and Safari, on the other hand, there is no `key` property.
 There is, however, a `keyIdentifier` property, which has a value of `Down` when he hit the down arrow.

 We can, however, rely on the trusty `keyCode` property, which is consistent across browsers and returns a number based on the key that was pressed.